 In my book, this is a big win.
 So this cashew cream base is the base of this creamsicle.
 What makes up the caramel chocolate ripple?

 That’s easy to answer too, date paste mixed with chocolate hazelnut butter.
 Date paste is simply a blending of Medjool dates, softened by soaking or boiling, and water.
 Blend with a high speed blender for best smooth texture.
 I love the Blendtec twister jar, because you wiggle the mixture while it’s blending, ensuring a very smoothie blend.
-Someday soon I’ll demo that in my Instagram stories.
+I demo-ed it on Instagram, check out my highlights.

 Is Date Caramel Healthier than Traditional Caramel?